 Find a free scavenger hunt list online (or create your own), and take pictures of each other as you complete each task.
 You can even split off into separate groups to see who finishes the hunt first.
 The tasks can range from taking pictures with celebrity look-alikes, to getting the bartender’s phone number.
 Losers have to buy everyone a round of drinks!

-It’s Las Vegas, so you at least have to do some gambling.
+If you’re hosting your bachelorette party in Vegas, you at least have to do some gambling.
 Whether it’s slots, blackjack, poker, roulette or craps is your choice, but at least put some money on the line.
 You’ll be rewarded with either a small fortune of winnings, or free drinks as you play.

 The range isn’t just for the boys.
 Blow off some steam on one of Las Vegas’ many shooting ranges, no experience necessary!
 Take a few pictures of the bride-to-be holding a loaded machine gun while you’re there.
 That’ll be one of the few pictures you’re actually able to show to her fiance.
 And starting at $25 a person, it’s super affordable.